ricsanfre/pi-cluster/docs/_docs/logging-forwarder-aggregator.md

 ConfigMaps created by the helm chart are mounted in the fluentd container:

-- ConfigMap `fluentd-main`, containing fluentd main config file (`fluent.conf`), is mounted as `/etc/fluent` volume.
+- ConfigMap `fluentd-main`, created by default by helm chart, containing fluentd main config file (`fluent.conf`), is mounted as `/etc/fluent` volume.

-- ConfigMap `fluentd-config`, containing fluentd config files included by main config file is mounted as `/etc/fluent/config.d`
+- ConfigMap `fluentd-config`, created by default by helm chart, containing fluentd config files included by main config file is mounted as `/etc/fluent/config.d`

 - ConfigMap `fluentd-template`, containing ES index templates used by fluentd-elasticsearch-plugin, mounted as `/etc/fluent/template`.
 This configMap is generated in step 3 of the installation procedure.